Are you ready to upgrade your Fedora 41 to the new Fedora 42? You’re in the right place!

 Bottom Line

-Upgrading to Fedora 40 from Fedora 39 is straightforward.
-Follow the steps outlined in our guide to complete the upgrade, and you’ll be all set to enjoy the latest features and improvements.
+As you can see, with a little help, upgrading to Fedora 42 from version 41 is straightforward.
+Follow the steps outlined in this guide to complete the process, and you’ll be all set to enjoy the latest features and improvements.

 For additional help or useful information, check the official Fedora upgrade documentation.